• Skip to primary navigation

 What to Serve with Garlic Parmesan Sauce

-Our favorite way to enjoy this garlic parmesan sauce is tossed with wings.
-However, we also love it drizzled on potatoes and asparagus or as a dipping sauce for steamed artichokes and chicken tenders.
+Our favorite way to enjoy this garlic parmesan sauce is tossed with oven baked wings.
+However, we also love it drizzled on pan fried potatoes and baked asparagus or as a dipping sauce for steamed artichokes and chicken tenders.
 Either way you can't go wrong!

 Recipe FAQs